stevenMouret/web-accessibility-guidelines/_doc/accessibility/presentation-of-information/customizing-the-display.md

 * cm (centimeters).

 This is because in some browsers (such as Internet Explorer), if font sizes are defined in fixed units, the font size magnification settings have no effect.

-##### Readability when the font size is enlarged

-At the AA level, the text must remain legible and no information should be lost when the default font size is increased by 200%.

-200% corresponds to 6 times the `Ctrl +` action on Firefox (with the "Text only" option of the zoom).

 ##### Beware of fixed box sizes